fle1scha/PGP-Encryption-Messenger/README.md

 Secondly, in a seperate terminal window, run: <br>
 `java Alice.java`<br>
 If Alice successfully starts then you should see a confirmation, and you will be prompted for input.

+## Test Cases
+I don't know how to run tests on this.
+1. Alice sends multiple inputs in a row.
+PASS
+2. Bob sends multiple inputs in a row.
+PASS
+3. Alice sends inputs then exits.
+PASS
+4. Bob sends inputs then exits.
+PASS
+5. Chat in between Alice and Bob.
+PASS